casparjones/rdumper/README.md

   rdumper:latest
 ```

+---

-## Security Considerations
+## 🔒 Security Notes

-- The application runs as a non-root user in the container
+* Runs as a non-root user in the container
-- Database passwords are stored encrypted
+* Database credentials stored encrypted
-- All file operations are performed within the designated backup directory
+* All file operations restricted to backup directory
-- Container includes only necessary dependencies
+* Container includes only required dependencies

+---

-## Contributing
+## 🤝 Contributing

-1. Fork the repository
+1. Fork this repository
 2. Create a feature branch
-3. Make your changes
+3. Commit and push your changes
-4. Add tests if applicable
-5. Submit a pull request
+4. Open a Pull Request

+---

-## License
+## 📄 License

-[Add your license here]
+MIT License

+---

-## Support
+## 🛠️ Support

-[Add support information here]
+If you encounter any bugs or have feature requests, please open an [issue on GitHub](https://github.com/casparjones/rdumper/issues).
+Your feedback helps improve **rDumper** for everyone. 🚀